 An ancient musical instrument associated with cowboys and pastoralist tradition, it is closely linked to the love story of Krishna and Radha, and is depicted in Buddhist paintings from around 100 AD.
 The word Bansuri originates from Sanskrit [bamboo] + swar [musical note].

-Bansuri in the North and Venu in South India, are the flutes associated with Lord Krishna and spiritual awakening, a call to devotion.
-Stories depict Krishna's Bansuri having a charming effect not only on women (gopalas), but also on the animals of the region.
+Bansuri in North and Venu in South India are the flutes associated with Lord Krishna and spiritual awakening, a call to devotion.
+Stories portray Krishna's Bansuri having an enchanting effect not only on the women (gopalas) but also on the animals of the region.

-Bansuri is one of the best instruments to express the emotional subtleties of the Hindu Raagas, the pure and rich tones of Bansuri are like a continuous prayer, with the ability to deeply calm and open the hearts of the listener and the flutist.
+The Bansuri is one of the best instruments for expressing the emotional subtleties of the Hindu Ragas, the pure and rich tones of the Bansuri are like an ongoing prayer, with the ability to deeply soothe and open the hearts of the listener and the flutist alike.